Employment and Support Allowance (ESA)

 Will Universal Credit (UC) change ESA?

-Over the next four or so years (nothing is set in stone yet), income-related ESA will become part of the new UC System (contribution-based ESA will stay separate).
+Income-related ESA is gradually being replaced by a new benefit called Universal Credit (contribution-based ESA will not be affected.
 The basic idea of proving that you have limited capability for work will stay the same, but there will be other changes – see our Universal Credit article for more information.

 If you’re making a new claim, you’ll be told whether to claim for ESA or UC, depending on where you live.
-If you’re already claiming ESA, then the current plan is that you’ll be moved to ESA sometime between 2016 and 2018.
+Existing IBESA claimants will be moved on to UC sometime between July 2019 and March 2022.

 Where can I go for help with ESA?